Transnational Organized Crime

 Many years of communist rule led to black market activities in the Balkans, but the impact of these activities was limited to the region.
 When communism collapsed in the late 1980s and early 1990s, it led to the expansion of Balkan organized crime activities.
 Criminal markets once closed to Balkan groups suddenly opened, and this led to the creation of an international network.
 Within the Balkans, organized crime groups infiltrated the new democratic institutions, further expanding their profit opportunities.

-The roots of Eurasian organized crime in the U.S. lie with the Vory V Zakone or “thieves in law,” career criminals who banded together for support and profit in the Soviet prison system.
-During the Soviet period, their leaders or “shop managers” were illicitly paid a 30 percent margin to acquire scarce consumer goods and divert raw materials and finished goods from production lines for the benefit of Nomenklatura, or the educated elite, and criminals.
+The roots of Eurasian organized crime in the United States lie with the Vory V Zakone, or “thieves in law.”
+These are career criminals who banded together for support and profit in the Soviet prison system.
+During the Soviet period, their leaders, or “shop managers,” were illicitly paid a 30 percent margin to acquire scarce consumer goods and divert raw materials and finished goods from production lines for the benefit of Nomenklatura, or the educated elite, and criminals.